 I think the bass knob is the most important EQ knob available on your guitar amp. you can play with it to see how many bass frequencies you can squeeze out of your guitar amp.

-There is another knob, middle knob!
-As it can changes the overall shape of your guitar tone, you probably need to set it down to the low to prevent getting a boxy sounding bass tone.
+There is another knob, the middle knob!
+As it can change the overall shape of your guitar tone, you probably need to set it down to the low to prevent getting a boxy-sounding bass tone.

-Treble knob shows it magic on high-end frequencies. you can turn it to lower (depending on your Amp) to put more emphasis on the lower signals of your bass.
+The Treble knob shows its magic on high-end frequencies. you can turn it to lower (depending on your Amp) to put more emphasis on the lower signals of your bass.

 Can you Damage a Guitar Amp by Playing a Bass through it?